bubblegum, bodegas, and skaters: discover a hidden side of dubai

 Amirah Tajdin, photo by Marta Lamovsek.

-Since it emerged from the desert only a few decades ago, Dubai has founded a reputation for sleek skyscrapers and unimaginable luxury.
-But for Kenyan born filmmaker and photographer Amirah Tajdin, her adopted home offers something a little more nuanced.
+Since it emerged from the desert only a few decades ago, Dubai has developed a reputation for sleek skyscrapers and unimaginable luxury.
+But for Kenyan-born filmmaker and photographer Amirah Tajdin, her adopted home offers something a little more nuanced.
 In her short film Baqala she explores the bodegas and their regulars, and reveals a very different city.
 Awash in a neon glow, her subjects feel like they're from another, much quieter, planet.
-We caught up with her to talk about the contrasting realities of old and new Dubai and how growing up in the Gulf shaped the way she experiences and films the city.
+We caught up with her to talk about the contrasting realities of old and new Dubai, and how growing up in the Gulf shaped the way she experiences and films the city.

 Dubai is often presented as a very fantastical place, it almost doesn't feel real.
 But what was it like growing up there?